poornimah67-blip/B.Tech-C-programs/README.md

 11. code to calculate the aggregate and percentage from the students marks entered by the users
 12. code to perform arithmetic operation
 13. code to show increment
 14. code to show decrement
+15. code to find maximum of three numbers using ternary operation